-Pinnacle of the air-cooled BMW GS procession, the 1994 R 100 GS with factory Paris–Dakar components will take you where you want to go, and then some.
+Pinnacle of the air-cooled BMW GS lineage, the 1994 R 100 GS with factory Paris–Dakar components goes wherever you want to go, and then some.
+Gina De Pasquale puts the project bike through initial testing across varied Central California terrain.

 Editor’s note: This article was originally published in Overland Journal’s 2021 Gear Issue.